gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification: Numerical results

 \paragraph{Adaptive greedy sampling with $k=1$}

-The greedy sampling frequency $N_{up}$ is set \XH{to be} 2,000.
+The greedy sampling frequency $N_{up}$ is set to be 2,000.
 The training is performed by using Algorithm \ref{alg:glasdi_train}, where $k=1$ is used for greedy sampling procedure (Algorithm \ref{alg:glasdi_sampling}), which means the gLaSDI model utilizes the DI coefficient matrix of the existing parameter that is closest to the randomly selected parameter to perform dynamics predictions.
-Fig. \ref{fig.1d_burger_k1greedy_loss} shows the history of the loss function in a red solid line and the maximum residual-based error of the sampled parameter points in a blue solid line, demonstrating the convergence of the training. \XH{In Fig. \ref{fig.1d_burger_k1greedy_loss}, the first blue point indicates the initial state of the model where four corner points of the parameter space are sampled, while the last blue point indicates the final state of the model that satisfies the prescribed termination criterion and no sampling is performed.
-The blue points in-between indicate the epoch where greedy sampling is performed.} At the end of the training, \XH{22} parameter points are sampled and stored, including the initial 4 parameter points located at the four corners of the parameter space, which means \XH{22} local DI models are constructed and trained in the gLaSDI model.
+Fig. \ref{fig.1d_burger_k1greedy_loss} shows the history of the loss function in a red solid line and the maximum residual-based error of the sampled parameter points in a blue solid line, demonstrating the convergence of the training.
+In Fig. \ref{fig.1d_burger_k1greedy_loss}, the first blue point indicates the initial state of the model where four corner points of the parameter space are sampled, while the last blue point indicates the final state of the model that satisfies the prescribed termination criterion and no sampling is performed. \RB{The blue points in-between indicate the steps where new samples and associated DI models are introduced, corresponding to the spikes in the red curve (training loss history).} At the end of the training, 22 parameter points are sampled and stored, including the initial 4 parameter points located at the four corners of the parameter space, which means 22 local DI models are constructed and trained in the gLaSDI model.